cBioPortal/cbioportal-frontend/README.md

 ```

 ### Run on Windows
-We recommend to use Ubuntu WSL.
-There is one known minor hiccup:
+We recommend you use Ubuntu within the Windows Subsystem for Linux (WSL).
+There is one known minor hiccup with running front end tests via WSL:

 - Running test on Ubuntu WSL: https://github.com/cBioPortal/cbioportal/issues/7096